How to Keep a Windows Laptop Awake With the Lid Closed

 While your laptop obviously works great on-the-go, you can use it at home too.
 By connecting an external keyboard, mouse, and monitor, a laptop can function like a desktop.
 But there’s one problem with this: how do you keep the laptop on when it’s closed?

 By default, Windows puts your laptop to sleep when you close the lid.
 This means that even if you don’t want to use your laptop screen as a secondary monitor, you still have to keep it open to keep your computer awake.

 .
-Under When I close the lid, change the dropdown box for Plugged in (and On Battery if you want) to Do nothing.
+Under When I close the lid, change the dropdown box for Plugged in to Do nothing.

 - Click Save Changes and you’re good to go.

 Now when you close your laptop screen, it will continue to run as normal.
 This means that you can control it with external devices while the laptop itself is neatly tucked away.

-The default shortcut for closing the lid to put your PC to sleep is convenient when you’re putting your laptop in a bag.
+The default shortcut for closing the lid to put your PC to sleep is convenient when you throw your laptop in a bag.
 But if you forget about that after changing this option, you could accidentally put your laptop in an enclosed space while it’s still on.

-In addition to wasting battery power, this will generate a lot of heat and can damage your computer.
+In addition to wasting battery power, this will generate a lot of heat and can destroy your laptop over time .
 Thus, you should consider only changing the lid setting for Plugged in and always plugging in your laptop when you use it at your desk.
 This is a good combination of convenience and safety.